singerdmx/flutter-quill/flutter_quill_extensions/README.md

 Start using the package in 3 steps:

 1. Be sure to follow the [Installation](#installation) section.
-2. This package already include `super_clipboard` and will be used internally in this package, to use it in `flutter_quill`, call this function before using any of the widgets or functionalities
+2. This package already includes `super_clipboard` and will be used internally in this package, to use it in `flutter_quill`, call this function before using any of the widgets or functionalities

     ```dart
     FlutterQuillExtensions.useSuperClipboardPlugin();
     ```

-   `super_clipboard` is comprehensive plugin that provides many clipboard features for reading and writing of rich text, images and other formats.
+   `super_clipboard` is a comprehensive plugin that provides many clipboard features for reading and writing rich text, images and other formats.

-   Executing this function will allow `flutter_quill` to use modern rich text features to paste HTML and Markdown, support for Gif files, and other formats.
+   Executing this function will allow `flutter_quill` to use modern rich text features to paste HTML and Markdown, support for GIF files, and other formats.

 3. Set the `embedBuilders` and `embedToolbar` params in configurations of `QuillEditor` and `QuillToolbar` with the values provided by this repository.